code-finesse/0.1-template/README.md

 > Anything in this template can be edited or deleted in order to make it more related to the topic

 > Each template can be initialized with a project that makes it easy for others to tell how complete it is

+> Repos can be initialized with an X0 "number" if you are not sure where it goes in the number tree
 # Topic Name

 ## Description